How to promote your open source project

 Another option is to intercept the -h or –help options.
 If one provides these, be nice and show the user some guidance.
 Share the most common parameters, or provide some examples.
 When they are many parameters, add an additional line which hints the user to use the man page.

 - Instead of telling someone an option is invalid, share options on how to proceed

-- Use directions where to find more help (website, man page, parameters)
+- Use directions on where to find more help (website, man page, parameters)

 Promotion of your fine piece of art can come in many different forms.
-From speaking at events, to having a Twitter account.
-Still there is a much more powerful method to reach your audience: e-mail.
-Yes, e-mail is old and get ignored.
+From speaking at events to having a Twitter account.
+Still, there is a much more powerful method to reach your audience: email.
+Yes, email is old and gets ignored sometimes.
 However, if someone is opting in to receive e-mails from you, most of them will read it sooner or later.
 It is a great way to tell them you have a new version available and what the highlights are of this new release.

-Usually software projects have a few fanboys.
-Those people are really in love with your project and like to help.
-Sometimes they are not able to do development themselves, but they can do others things.
-Great examples are writing about the tool, or sharing it with others.
+Most software projects only have a few fanboys.
+But it is those people that are really in love with your project and like to help.
+Sometimes they are not able to do the development themselves, but they can do others things.
+Great examples are writing about the tool or sharing it with others.
 Even writing a referral for your website might be a good way to help.